LukeHackett/aws-certificated-security-speciality-study-notes/chapter-06/README.md

 ### AWS CloudTrail Events

 Amazon Macie uses CloudTrail Events as a data source for monitoring and learning of possible anomalous behaviors in an AWS customer environment, assigning a risk level between 1 and 10 for each of CloudTrail’s supported events.

+## AWS Nitro Enclaves

+AWS Nitro Enclaves enables customers to create isolated compute environments to further protect and securely process highly sensitive data such as PII, healthcare and intellectual property data within their Amazon EC2 instances.

+Nitro Enclave is a fully isolated Virtual Machine, that is hardened and highly constrained - there is no persistent storage, external networking or interactive access.
+Only signed code can be executed within a Nitro Enclave.

+Common use cases include securing private keys, processing credit card, or secure multi-party computation.

+To use an Enclave, you must set Enclave to `true` when launching an EC2 instance.